kloeckner-i/ember-cli-mirage-graphql/README.md

   /*
-    argsMap is used if you need to map arguments defined in your GraphQL queries to something other than the corresponding field name on the mirage record.
+    argsMap is used if you need to map arguments defined in your GraphQL queries to something other than the corresponding field name on the Mirage record.
 The value you specify in the map can be a string or a function.

-    The addon uses the variables to filter records of the given type from Mirage's database.
+    The addon uses the arguments to filter records of the given type from Mirage's database.

     String values will be used to map argument names to field names